microsoft/PubSec-Info-Assistant/docs/transparency.md

 ## Introduction

+The IA Accelerator is a system built on top of Azure OpenAI service, Azure AI Search and other Azure services.
+This system showcases capabilites possible with the emerging technologies related to Generative AI and how they may be applied for specific functionality.
+This accelerator has been designed with Public Sector applications in mind, but has been found to be applicable to additional industries and applications.
+The user should be aware that Microsoft has evaluated this accelerator for a limited set of use cases.
+Use cases outside of those which have been evaluated need to be considered and evaluated by those using this accelerator for their intended use cases.

-The IA Accelerator is a system built on top of Azure OpenAI service, Cognitive Search and other Azure services.
-IA Accelerator is an implementation of the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) and is intended to create a system that allows the end user to ‘have an accurate conversation’ with their data.
+At its core, the IA Accelerator is an implementation of the [Retrieval Augmented Generation (RAG) pattern](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) and is intended to create a system that allows the end user to ‘have an accurate conversation’ with their data.
 By uploading supported document types the system makes the data available to the Azure OpenAI service to support a conversational engagement with the data.
 The system aims to allow the end user to have some controls over how Azure OpenAI service responds, understand how the response was generated (transparency), and verify the response with citations to the specific data the accelerator is referencing.

 The system aims to provide the functionality mentioned above while also focusing on the following key areas: